Skip to content

 1. Audit your product data — Do you know your supply chain details, material compositions, and carbon footprint?

-3. Choose a DPP platform — Self-service solutions like OriginPass allow you to generate compliant passports in minutes, not months.
+3. Choose a DPP platform — Self-service solutions like OriginPass allow you to generate structured product passports in minutes, not months.

 4. Start with a pilot — Begin with one product line.
 Generate a DPP, print QR codes on labels, test the consumer experience.